cadin/panels/docs/comic-data/panels.md

 The time (in milliseconds) to wait before transitioning after the panel's[`advanceControl`](#advancecontrol) or [`advanceControlSequence`](#advancecontrolsequence) has been triggered.

 This is useful if you want to wait for a triggered animation to complete before moving to the next panel.

+### preventBacktracking

+default: false
+{: .prop-default}

+FOR AUTO-SCROLLING SEQUENCES ONLY
+{: .text-yellow-300 .fs-2 .lh-0}

+Prevent the user from navigating back to the previous panel with the D pad.
+Helpful if you have a custom render function that uses the D pad to do other things.

 ### renderFunction